-Car crashes are the number one killer of teens in America – and it’s not just the teens who are driving.
-You are also at a very high risk each time you get into a vehicle, but there are things you should know and things you can do to protect yourself.
-But, don’t stop with knowing the facts and keeping yourself safe – tell your friends too!
-That is what Teens in the Driver Seat Junior High is all about.
-We help you learn the facts, and you help spread the message in your family, your school, and your community, because the more we know and act, the safer we will all be!
+Car crashes are a leading cause of injury and death for teens in America – even those who are not driving yet.
+If you are a Junior High student, you are also at very high risk each time you get into a vehicle, but there are things you should know and things you can do to protect yourself.
+But don’t stop with knowing the facts and keeping yourself safe – tell your friends too!
+That’s what the Teens in the Driver Seat Junior High program is all about.
+We help you learn the facts, and you help spread the message to your family, your school, and your community, because the more we know and act, the safer we will all be!

-- Every day in the U.S. there is at least one passenger from the ages of 8 to 12 that dies in a car crash.
+- Every other day in the U.S. there has been at least one passenger from the ages of 9 to 12 that dies in a car crash since 2015.¹

-- Safety experts recommend that teens under the age of 13 always ride in the back seat.
+- Safety experts recommend that teens under the age of 13 always ride in the back seat.3

 - The front seat presents two dangers to junior high teens:

-- They can be badly hurt or killed if they are too close when the airbag deploys.
+- They can be badly hurt or killed if they are too close to the dashboard when the airbag deploys.

 - Teen drivers significantly impact young passengers: